LamaMQ/protocol/PROTOCOL.md

 Client will answer with [Basic ack](#basic-ack) when message will be processed.
 ## Topic subscribe
 Subscribe to a topic.
-All message mathing the topic will be forwarded on the client
+All message matching the topic will be forwarded on the client
 ```
 message header => message header (with message type = 32)
 routing key => STRING